marangiop/diff_BUM_HMM/README.md

 ## Requirements
 We provide a requirements.txt file listing R and Python packages with correct versions used in the development and benchmarking of the diffBUM-HMM pipeline described in this study, as reference and also to enable quick installation of the packages.
 TBA

+## A note on OS compatibility

+The entire repository has been tested successfully on Mac OS.
+For Windows users we recommend installing Ubuntu (version 18.04 or higher)  LTS ([Link to Microsoft Store](https://www.microsoft.com/en-gb/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab/) in order to allow smooth installation of the pyCRAC Python package within the relevant Jupyter notebooks (required for generating Figures 6 and S2).

+For MEME???